 Arrival times vary from venue to venue, and you will be advised of a check-in time when you book.
 However, most spa days ask you to arrive any time from 10am, and you are free to use facilities all the way up until closing time.
 On overnight breaks, check-in is usually around 3pm and check-out is from 11am; however if you would like to use the facilities before or after those times, most venues will be happy to accommodate you.
-When it comes to treatments, we recommend that you arrive in the treatment area around 15 minutes early to fill in any consultation forms and make sure your treatment isn’t undermined by feeling stressed out about the time.
+When it comes to treatments, we recommend that you arrive in the treatment area around 15 minutes early.
+That’s to fill in any consultation forms and make sure your treatment isn’t undermined by feeling stressed out about the time.

 While it may seem fussy to have these parameters in place, it is all designed to make sure that customers are safe.
 The industry has not always handled it well, but it is changing and many of us within it are working hard to make sure more therapists are properly trained to offer therapies to every body at any stage of wellness.
 For more information follow the link below.
 We also have a number of articles here on The Hot Tub to help you find the right spa experience for you.

 While some spas will not ask you to put your phone away, good spa etiquette is to leave it in your locker.
-Photos may be a wonderful part of a hen party or special getaway, but it is important to be mindful that the clicking, buzzing and ringing of a mobile phone can be extremely disruptive to other people using the spa facilities.
+Photos may be a wonderful part of a hen party or special getaway, but it is important to be mindful that the clicking, buzzing and ringing of a mobile phone can be extremely disruptive to other people using the facilities.

-Even if it is not spa policy we would always advise you to restrict the use of your phone to the areas of the hotel outside the spa facilities or at least keep it on silent and tucked away if you need to keep it on you for any particular reason… it’s always a good thing to have a bit of a digital detox anyway!
+Even if it is not spa policy we would always advise you to restrict the use of your phone to the areas of the hotel outside the spa facilities.
+Or at least keep it on silent and tucked away if you need to keep it on you for any particular reason.
+It’s always a good thing to have a bit of a digital detox anyway!